-With all-inclusive packages, we provide as much time as you need.
+With The Works Package, we provide as much time as you need.
 You are welcome to call and e-mail Ann Levine as often as you like.
 It’s like having your own law school expert on retainer.
-There is no “use it or lose it” 3-month time limit; Ann Levine is with you through the entire admission cycle.
+There is no “use it or lose it” 3-month time limit; Ann is with you through the entire admission cycle.
 The sooner you sign up, the more you will be able to take advantage of having a personal coach through the law school admission process within a particular admission cycle.
-Please note that if you choose an hourly consulting package, you have 30 days from the time of payment to use those consulting hours.
+Please note that if you choose the Hourly Consulting package, you have 30 days from the time of payment to use those consulting services.

 Very!
-We work with applicants from all over the world who are applying to law schools throughout the U.S. and we worked with admission directors from law schools nationwide.
-All law schools are looking for the same qualities in their students and we know how to best bring those qualities to the forefront of your application.
+Jocelyn is based in New York and we have worked with clients who are all over the world, who are admitted to law schools throughout the U.S. All law schools are looking for the same qualities in their students and we know how to best bring those qualities to the forefront of your application.

 No matter what your dream school is we take your goals very seriously and help you create your strongest possible application.
 We have former clients attending nearly every law school in the U.S.

-Ann Levine is the author of bestselling law school guide The Law School Admission Game: Play Like An Expert.
-Ann is also the former director of law school admissions at two ABA approved law schools and the nation’s leading law school admission consultant.
-Ann has personally guided over 1,500 law school applicants through the law school admission process.
+Ann Levine is the author of bestselling law school admission guide The Law School Admission Game: Play Like An Expert.
+Ann is also the former director of law school admissions at two ABA-approved law schools and the nation’s leading law school admission consultant.
+Ann has personally guided over 2,000 law school applicants through the law school admission process.